 Delivering high quality care since 1972

 Allied Healthcare began life in 1972 as a one-branch home nursing service in Staffordshire.
-Since then, we’ve grown to become one of the nation’s biggest and most recognised care providers, with more than 80 branches across England, Scotland and Wales and a subsidiary in Ireland.
-Delivering the high-quality care that people deserve is very important to us and the network of branches we’ve developed allows us to manage local teams of healthcare professionals, giving the benefit of a truly personal service.
+Since then, we’ve grown to become one of the nation’s biggest and most recognised care providers.
+Employing over 8000 people, we have more than 80 branches across England, Scotland and Wales plus a subsidiary in Ireland.
+Delivering the high-quality care that people deserve is very important to us.
+The network of branches we’ve developed allows us to manage local teams of healthcare professionals, giving the benefit of a truly personal service.
 Learn more about our commitment to quality.

 We work hard to keep people in their own homes